Good to know

 Wake up...it's wakeboarding time

-In wakeboarding, you get towed behind a motorboat while you’re surfing the water with 30-40 KM/H while your cruising or doing tricks on your wakeboard.
+In wakeboarding, you can either get towed by a motorboat and perform tricks on the wake, or by a cable in a wake board park while flipping around obstacles.
 Sounds like fun?
 Well, it is.
 An important key factor in having fun wake surfing out on the water is to choose a wakeboard that fits your skill level and style of riding.

 Short wakeboards vs. long wakeboards

 All the wakeboards you’ll find in this category has its size listed in the product specs.
 This is because the size of the wakeboard will depend on your weight and what type of wake surfing you’re into.
 If you get a wake surfing board that doesn't fit, you can end up with a board that doesn't give you the sufficient float.
 However, there are some wakeboard riders that surf with longer or shorter wakeboards.

 - Short wakeboards: In general, a shorter wakeboard is slower and take more energy to drag through the water.
 Some wakeboard riders choose a shorter board because it’s easier to spin and control if you're doing flips or fly across the waves.
 But be aware, that a shorter board also makes landings harder.